 2. This shirt would function well during the day and it is nice enough for a night out at the bar or club.
 It is a lightweight cotton/polyester/spandex blend so it wicks moisture, breathes, and dries fast.

 3. Another quick drying t-shirt that looks good alone or as an undershirt.
 It also works well as a sleep shirt.

 Shown: Arc’teryx Motus Crew Shirt

 4. These pants are rugged but they still look presentable in most situations.
 The dark color helps hide stains.
 These are made from synthetic materials and it will be fairly obvious that they’re not cotton pants/jeans.

 ** Rant about jeans haters ** Most ultralight travelers hate jeans because they are heavy and take forever to dry… but I still travel with jeans.
 You can wear jeans for months and they won’t smell—unless you are traveling in the rain forest or something.
 Other than formal occasions, a dark pair of jeans always looks great.
 This is a personal call for you to decide.

 5. Again, like my spiel about jeans, these pants are 100% cotton so they won’t dry super fast but they will perform better than jeans.

 Shown: The North Face Cliff Rock Crag Pants

 6. This t-shirt is made from merino wool that is super soft and it regulates temperatures well (in both warm and cold conditions).
 A shirt like this would work well alone or as an undershirt.
-Wool also does a good job of naturally blocking odors so it can go a multiple wearings without washing.
-Wool isn’t technically “quick drying” but it will dry quicker than cotton.
-Look for a synthetic options if you want true quick drying.
+Wool also does a good job of naturally blocking odors so it can go multiple wearings without washing.
+Wool isn’t technically “quick drying”, but it will dry quicker than cotton.
+Look for synthetic options if you want true quick drying.

 Shown: Icebreaker Tech T Lite Shirt